M-Kolacz/basketball-team-selector/docs/templates/ui/view-implementation.md

    - Ensure responsiveness if required by the plan.

 6. Error Handling and Edge Cases:
-   - Implement error handling for API calls and user interactions.
+   - Implement error handling for server action calls and user interactions.
+   - Handle server action errors and validation failures appropriately.
    - Consider and handle potential edge cases listed in the plan.

 7. Performance Optimization:
    - Implement any performance optimizations specified in the plan or rules.
    - Ensure efficient rendering and minimal unnecessary re-renders.
+   - Utilize React Server Components where appropriate for better performance.

 8. Testing:
    - If specified in the plan, implement unit tests for components and functions.
-   - Thoroughly test all user interactions and API integrations.
+   - Thoroughly test all user interactions and server action integrations.

 Throughout the implementation process, strictly adhere to the provided implementation rules.
 These rules take precedence over any general best